JeffreySarnoff/RollingFunctions.jl/README.md

 ## terminology

-- `data` ⋮⋮ :: information provided as if sampling from a stream
+- `data`: information provided as if sampling from a stream
-    - `data sequence`  ⩷ :⤏: a finite discrete data source with each datum sequentially given
+    - `data sequencw`: a finite discrete data source with each datum sequentially given
-    - `multidata sequence`  ≞ :: a data sequence where each value is itself a small sequence
+    - `multidata sequence`: a data sequence where each value is itself a small sequence

 ## process through windows onto data